TjenWellens/ffmpeg-split-multiple/README.md

 ffmpeg -ss 02:45 -i "example/song.m4a" -to 00:03:10 "example/song/03 - Second song title.m4a"
 ffmpeg -ss 05:55 -i "example/song.m4a"  "example/song/04 - Third song title.m4a"
 ```
-Note that the output's `-to` has the song's 'duration' (instead of 'end') as is required by ffmpeg.
+Note that the output's `-to` has the song's 'duration' (instead of 'end') as is required by `ffmpeg`.

 ## prerequisites
 ```shell